SD-WAN Technology Overview

 FLEXIBLE AND DISTRIBUTED SECURITY SERVICES

-Cyberattacks and network breaches are on the rise, as enterprise branch office attack surfaces increase.
-SD-WAN can reduce these attack surfaces, by segmenting the network by class of traffic and based on responsibilities or job functions.
+Cyberattacks and network breaches are on the rise as the attack surface of an enterprise branch office increase exposure.
+SD-WAN can reduce these attack surfaces by segmenting the network by a class of traffic and based on responsibilities or job functions.
 However, this can only be implemented with an SD-WAN that has full network and security services within a single edge device or image.
-It also requires multi-tenancy capability across the entire enterprise network perimeter.
+To achieve segmentation, SD-WAN almost needs to require multi-tenancy across the entire enterprise network perimeter.

 CENTRALIZED, AUTOMATED OPERATIONS